Generative Retrieval via Term Set Generation: Experiments

-\textbf{Learning.} We compare our proposed likelihood-adapted sequence-to-sequence learning with its non-adaptive variation: the document identifier's permutation is fixed as its initialization.
-Note that the constrained greedy search is still maintained in the testing stage for the non-adaptive baseline, despite that it relies on a fixed permutation in the training stage.
-It can be observed that our proposed learning method indeed contributes to the retrieval quality.
-Such an advantage is easy to comprehend, considering that the training objective (the permutation of document identifier) can be iteratively adapted to keep consistent with the plausible permutations in the testing stage.
+$\bullet$~~\textbf{Optimization.} We compare our iterative optimization with its non-iterative variant where the DocID's permutation is fixed as its initialization.
+Note that other settings (e.g. permutation-invariant decoding) are kept the same.
+It can be observed that our proposed optimization approach indeed contributes to retrieval quality.
+Such an advantage is easy to comprehend, considering that the training objective (the permutation of the term-set DocID) can be iteratively updated to keep consistent with the goal of our permutation-invariant decoding in the testing stage.

-\textbf{Initialization.} We make evaluations for the three alternative initialization approaches for the Seq2Seq learning.
-1) Random: the selected terms are randomly permuted; 2) Likelihood: the selected terms are permuted based on the generation likelihood of a pre-trained T5; 3) Importance: the selected terms are permuted by their estimated importance (default option).
-We can observe that the initialization turns out to be another critical factor for the Seq2Seq learning: the importance-based method is notably stronger than the other two baselines.
-This is probably because the importance-based initialization presents ``a more plausible permutation'' of document identifier, that is, easier to be generated and better reflect the query-document relationship.
-Besides, considering the iterative workflow of the learning process, the initialization will not only determine the current training objective, but also largely influence the final permutation where the Seq2Seq model will converge.
+$\bullet$~~\textbf{Initial Permutation.} We compare three approaches for initializing the permutation in the first iteration.
+1) Random: the selected terms are randomly permuted; 2) Likelihood: the selected terms are permuted by the generation likelihood of the pre-trained T5; 3) Weight: the selected terms are permuted by their estimated weight in the term selection module.
+We can observe that the initialization turns out to be another critical factor for TSGen: the importance-based method is notably stronger than the other two baselines.
+This is probably because the importance-based initialization is easier to generate and better reflects the query-document relationship.

-\textbf{Query Generation.} Query generation is a widely used data augmentation strategy to enhance auto-regressive search engines~\citep{NCI-Wang,Ultron-Zhou,DSI++-Mehta}.
-It is also found helpful in AutoTSG (by using the off-the-shelf DocT5~\citep{DocT5Query-Cheriton}), whose impact is explored in the ablation studies.
-As expected, the retrieval quality is substantially improved on top of query generation.
-Note that the relative improvement of AutotSG is mainly from the proposed formulation of document identifier and its generation workflow, rather than the extra data augmentation.
-When query generation is disabled, AutoTSG maintains its advantage over the baselines.
+$\bullet$~~\textbf{Synthetic Queries.} Augmenting synthetic queries to is a widely used strategy to improve generative retrieval~\cite{NCI-Wang,Ultron-Zhou,DSI++-Mehta}.
+It is also helpful for TSGen.
+Specifically, TSGen's retrieval quality is substantially improved on top of query generation.
+Besides, the relative improvement of TSGen is mainly from the proposed term-set DocID and its generation workflow, rather than the extra data augmentation.
+When query generation is disabled, TSGen maintains its advantage over other baselines.